devseed-ph/devseed.ph/index.md

 Our vision is to give equal opportunity to anyone regardless of academic or organizational affiliation.
 We are in the process of creating an online application form for this.

-### Would a beneficiary need to pay anything?
+### Do beneficiaries need to pay for anything?
+Will they owe anything?

 **No**.
-Everything we provide is for free, beneficiaries will not need to pay anything back.
-Though we would love it if beneficiaries reach out to us in the future to be angel investors in their startups. :)
+Everything we provide is for free, beneficiaries will not need to pay for anything or owe anything.

+If they find success, it would be great if they donate a machine and become a mentor to keep this positive cycle going, but this is not a requirement.

+Also, we would love it if beneficiaries build their own startups.
+They can always reach out to us for angel investments. :)

 ### How do you cover your costs?